rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 conditions.
 That organization is a covered entity under HIPAA, the data is probably PHI, and the HIPAA exemption probably applies.

-## Summary
+## Final thoughts

-Data privacy regulations will demand a lot of work to get ready compliance, but being forced to optimizing the data that a company collects, processes and stores could create efficiency.
+Data privacy regulations will demand a lot of work in the preparedness to be compliance, but being forced to optimizing the data that a company collects, processes and stores could create efficiency.
 Companies need only store the necessary pieces of personal information to perform their services and reduce the time and resources (they have spent in the past) to store all of it.
 Compliance can be viewed as a company’s competitive advantage by offering consumers peace of mind that their data is protected and secure.

 I believe that CCPA is a powerful law that will be a big win for both consumers and businesses, and will help to put the United States at the same level as